 Failure Analysis of Metal Problems

-If you’re responsible for fixing supplier and manufacturing quality problems or figuring out why components stop working during product testing and use, this webinar is for you.
+If you’re responsible for figuring out why a component failed or fixing quality problems, this webinar is for you.
 You’ll gain the knowledge that will help you get to the bottom of problems faster.

 During this webinar you will learn you will learn about the analysis equipment used, the data obtained, and how to use the information obtained to determine the root cause of a problem.
-Case studies of manufacturing quality problems and product failures will be used to help teach the concepts.
+Case studies of component failures and quality problems will be used to help teach the concepts.